S4tyendra/url-shortner/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is released into the public domain under the Unlicense.
+No restrictions apply.
+See the [UNLICENSE](LICENSE) file for details.

----

-This README provides an overview of the URL shortener project and includes a self-hosting guide.
-Make sure to replace placeholders like `your-username` and `your-mongodb-uri-here` with your specific details.
+# Thankyou!